 The use of a bank of observers presents a formal approach in order to determine an isolated fault.
 This allows the isolation of fault-free and fault-specific scenarios, with very low time consumption for on-line performance.
 However, when an unknown scenario appears, it cannot declare a specific performance.
 Thus, neural networks represent an advantage as geometric classifiers.
 The integration of both, bank of observers and non-supervised neural networks, enhances the classification of abnormal scenarios such as unknown faults even with time variation.

-Acknowledgments
+6. Acknowledgments

 The authors wish to thank projects PAPIIT-UNAM Num.
-106100 and Num.
-105303 for their financial support.
+IN101307 and Num.
+IN103310-3 for their financial support.
+Additionally authors would like to thank Mr. Duran-Chavesti for his fruitful support.